Virginia Tech® home

 Paul

 Dr. Brandon Semel successfully defended his dissertation in February 2021, titled “Factors affecting golden-crowned sifaka (Propithecus tattersalli) densities and strategies for their conservation”.
 Brandon graduated from Virginia Tech with a Ph.D. from the department of Fish and Wildlife Conservation in May of 2021.
+He currently works as a Biologist for the US Fish & Wildlife Service in Minnesota.

 While primatologists are typically found in anthropology departments, Brandon seeks to break that mold.
 After receiving a B.S. in Evolutionary Anthropology and Environmental Science from Duke University and an M.A. in Anthropology from Northern Illinois University (NIU), he is currently pursuing my PhD in Dr. Sarah Karpanty’s lab in Virginia Tech’s Fish and Wildlife Conservation Department.